FROM

 the garbage.

-The most difficult part of going back to Saudi
+The most challenging part of going back to Saudi

 Arabia is not lifting bags and hurling luggage but leaving behind screaming